ChuaPingChan/WeekendsDoWhat/README.md

 ### Package Management

-To install packages in `pipenv` environment
+To add new packages to the `pipenv` environment
 ```
 pipenv install <package-name>
 ```